kongo23/UklonBot/_drafts/2017-02-14-CaaP-template.md

 Begin with an intro statement with the following details:

 - Solution overview
+Microsoft team had a discussion with Uklon about the opportunities for implementation of new CaaP and CS based services focused on

+improvement of existing company’s software solution aimed to help users order taxi.
+Outcomes of the project may positively effect on the

+Uklon services market presence and arrange larger audience by increasing the number of channels for interaction with service and thus,

+enhancing simplicity and effectiveness of taxi services distribution over the different user groups.
+Microsoft also has a great advantage to

+implement new tools and services over the Ukrainian market in purely unique niche.

+Microsoft and Uklon agreed to develop a POC version for Phase One, which will include CaaP services integration with Skype and Facebook

+IMP’s.

+After Phase One is successfully implemented, Uklon also plans to integrate additional IMP’s, such as Viber, the top second platform over

+Ukraine, VK and others.
+Also, it is possibility to enhance solution by adding Cognitive Services LUIS AI for data processing and automation.

 - Key technologies used
+· CaaP

+· Bot Builder SDK

+· Bot Connector Service

+· Node JS

 - Core Team: Names, roles and Twitter handles